dkdndes/django-validate-xsd/README.md

 * pyxbgen -u wadl.xsd -m wadl

-Now you are able to take "wadl.xml" and add it the contents in the admin entry. check out what happens if you change the tags, etc.
+Now test it with a valid XML file "wadl.xml" and start changing tags, etc.

-You find more xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)
+You find xsd/xml examples in the [pyxb source code on githut](https://github.com/pabigot/pyxb/)

 Have fun!